Count and cofactor matroids of highly connected graphs: Introduction

 In all of these examples, the underlying matroids turn out to be \emph{count matroids}, also known as \emph{sparsity matroids}.
 These matroids are parameterized by two integers $k$ and $\ell$, with $k$ positive and $\ell \leq 2k-1$, and a set of edges is independent in the $(k,\ell)$-count matroid if the graph induced by them is $(k,\ell)$-sparse, that is, every subset $X$ of vertices induces at most $k|X| - \ell$ edges in the graph.
 (See the next section for precise definitions.)

 Extensions of the above theorems have been obtained previously for some values of $k$ and $\ell$.
-For example, an analogue of Whitney's theorem was given for the $(2,3)$-count matroid (that is, the generic $2$-dimensional rigidity matroid) in \cite[Theorem 2.4]{JK}, while the Lovász-Yemini theorem has been generalized to the $(k,2k-1)$-count matroids and $(2k,3k)$-count matroids for each positive integer $k$; see \cite[Theorem 6.2.]{JJsparse} and \cite[Theorem 3.1]{J2conn}, respectively.
+For example, an analogue of Whitney's theorem was given for the $(2,3)$-count matroid (that is, the generic $2$-dimensional rigidity matroid) in \cite[Theorem 2.4]{JK}, while the Lovász-Yemini theorem has been generalized to the $(k,2k-1)$-count matroids and $(2k,3k)$-count matroids for each positive integer $k$; see \cite[Theorem 6.2]{JJsparse} and \cite[Theorem 3.1]{J2conn}, respectively.

-We prove generalizations of all of the above theorems, and for all count matroids.
-In particular, we prove that in the case when $k$ and $\ell$ are positive and $\ell \leq 2k-1$, if a graph is $(\max\{2k,2\ell\} + 1)$-connected, then it is uniquely determined by its $(k,\ell)$-count matroid (Corollary \ref{corollary:countwhitney}).
+We prove generalizations of all of the above theorems, for all count matroids.
+In particular, we prove that if a graph is $(\max\{2k,2\ell\} + 1)$-connected, then it is uniquely determined by its $(k,\ell)$-count matroid, when $k$ and $\ell$ are positive and $\ell \leq 2k-1$ (Corollary \ref{corollary:countwhitney}).
 The key difficulty is in showing that an analogue of the Lovász-Yemini theorem holds for every $k,\ell$ with $2 \leq k < \ell \leq 2k-1$ (Theorem \ref{LYl>k}).
 As with all previous generalizations of the Lovász--Yemini-theorem, our method of proof is similar to the original proof of Lovász and Yemini, albeit significantly more involved.

 Another example of matroids on graphs is given by the family of generic $d$-dimensional rigidity matroids, denoted by $\mathcal{R}_d(G)$.
 As we noted above, for $d = 2$ these are the $(2,3)$-count matroids, while for $d = 1$ they coincide with the $(1,1)$-count matroids.
 For $d \geq 3$, however, generic $d$-dimensional rigidity matroids are not defined by a sparsity condition, and their properties are much less understood than that of count matroids.
 In particular, finding a combinatorial characterization for the rank functions of generic $3$-dimensional rigidity matroids is a major open question.